openradar/oss_weather_radar_vm/doc/source/build.rst

 Export the VM as an applicance
 ------------------------------

+Once stopped, the VM can be exported as an ova image ("appliance") via VirtualBox.
+This file (2-3 GB in size) can be shared with other users in order to run the VM via VirtualBox without installing vagrant.
+The default username and password for this VM is ``vagrant`` and ``vagrant``.

-In order to create a VM image (appliance) for distribution, you need to follow these steps.
+In order to create the image, you need to follow these steps.

 **64-bit image**